 Section 2: Harnessing the potential of digital technology

 Focuses on the growing influence of digital technology in supporting people’s mental health, provides several case studies and findings from four Fellows’ research, and details how various technologies are being used abroad.

 Not so long ago, people’s mental health was treated in settings known as asylums, where, with some exceptions, caring for people often meant the use of containment, padded cells and straitjackets.

-This change signified the beginning of a radical transformation in how we, as a society, think about and respond to mental ill-health, and the past 30 years has seen a community-based care model largely replacing the acute and long-term care provided by in-patient settings, with increasing focus being given to prevention and early intervention, as opposed to treatment further down the line.
+This change signified the beginning of a radical transformation in how we, as a society, think about and respond to mental ill-health.
+The past 30 years have seen a community-based care model largely replacing the acute and long-term care provided by in-patient settings, with an increasing focus on prevention and early intervention, as opposed to treatment further down the line.

-Such statistics are clearly troubling, and the Fellows’ work therefore comes at a time when further creativity and innovation is needed if we are to find solutions to the most pressing problems our current system faces.
+Such statistics are clearly troubling, and the Fellows’ work, therefore, comes at a time when further creativity and innovation are needed if we are to find solutions to the most pressing problems our current system faces.
 In these difficult times, both the creative arts and digital technologies provide an opportunity in quite different ways for much-needed alternative approaches for supporting people’s mental health, offering a range of different options for providing timely and accessible care and ensuring a greater focus on prevention and earlier intervention.

-Seventy years ago, it may have been difficult to imagine a world in which an individual could log on to a mobile phone application and receive evidence-based support for their mental health.
-Given the pace of change, how we might be supporting people’s mental health in another 70 years is difficult to imagine.
+Seventy years ago, it may have been difficult to imagine a world where an individual could log on to a mobile phone application and receive evidence-based support for their mental health.
+Given the pace of change, how we might support people’s mental health in another 70 years is difficult to imagine.
 The opportunities are great, and the role of creativity and innovation in helping us to make the most of these will be vital.